corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/ledger-recovery-manual.md

 * the counterparty has exported and delivered a file containing the transactions to be recovered
 * you have successfully imported those transactions into the vault.

-This will be done automatically by the responding party after running `ExportTransactionsFlow` and automatically by the initiating party after running `ImportTransactionsFlow`.
+This is done automatically by the responding party after running `ExportTransactionsFlow` and automatically by the initiating party after running `ImportTransactionsFlow`.

 In this process, the initiating party marks their `RecoveryRequest` as complete.
 This flow does not update the `counterParty`.